Interviewing in Action

-I’ll usually start by asking questions about specific achievements that have helped employers.
+I’ll usually start by asking questions about specific achievements that have helped their employers.
 Clients usually reply with, “I really didn’t do all that much,” and don’t see much value in their accomplishments.

 Psychologically, there are reasons for this.
 First, there is that “Don’t boast!” command our parents drummed into our heads when we were children.
 Second, the way our memories work also contributes to the problem.
-Since we do our jobs on a daily basis, our memories classify what we do and how we do it among many other routine events.
+Since we do our jobs on a day-by-day basis, our memories classify our accomplishments alongside many other routine events.
 When someone asks us about our professional achievements, we search the box of significant memories rather than the box of routine memories – and we find little or nothing there.
 Finally, many of us don’t know how to open our routine box and identify what constitutes an achievement.

 Consequently, we find it hard to write powerfully persuasive resumes.
 Take these client stories, for example.
-Two very qualified people in their own right, but ultimately, they were unable to remember these accomplishments and put them down on paper.
-Thanks to the skills learned from my journalist father, within minutes I uncovered their accomplishments and was able to construct persuasive resumes that won them interviews within days.
+Two very qualified people – but they couldn’t remember key accomplishments and put them down on paper.
+Thanks to the skills learned from my journalist father, I quickly uncovered their accomplishments and wrote powerfully persuasive resumes that quickly triggered interviews for the jobs they wanted.

 This young lady was a marketing graduate who wanted a position in high-end hotel marketing or public relations.
-She was very worried about her situation because she had no experience in either of her desired fields; her only work experience was a couple of part time jobs.
-But as I talked with her, I quickly realized that she’d forgotten a few things.
+She was very worried about her situation because she had no experience in either of her desired fields; her only work experience was a couple of part-time jobs.
+But as I talked with her, I quickly realized that she’d forgotten some crucial details.
 The key part of the conversation went like this:

-“Did you ever put on, or help put on, any kind of event.”
+“Did you ever organize or help organize any events?”